bonovoxly/containers/openvpn/README.md

 # container customizations

- Aside from the normal settings of OpenVPN, this container adds the following scripts:
+Aside from initial configuration of the Docker image and general settings of OpenVPN, this ansible-container project configures OpenVPN in the following way:

-- build-ca-automated
-- build-key-server-automated
+- Installs iptables, openvpn, and easy-rsa.
-- build-key-automated
+- Enables IP routing.

-These scripts are the non-interactive versions of the EasyRSA CA, server, and client key/cert generation scripts.
-More information can be found in [`linux.openvpn_install` role](https://github.com/bonovoxly/containers/tree/master/ansible-roles/linux.openvpn_install).
+- Configures easy-rsa, including adding `build-ca-automated`, `build-key-server-automated`, and `build-key-automated` scripts, to fully automate SSL creation.
+- Adds the `run.sh` launcher script.
+- Creates the log directory, `/var/log/openvpn`.

+This is just a summary of some of the customizations and are not all inclusive.
+See the `ansible/main.yml` file for more information.

 # quickstart